 On board and in our boardrooms, we take recycling seriously.
 Anything we can reuse we will, if it doesn’t need to be printed it won’t be and everything else gets recycles.
 It’s simple: nothing goes to waste.

 We have robust policies and programmes in place to protect wildlife and animal species around the world.
 And we’ve been a United for Wildlife signatory since March 2016 – a programme to stop illegal wildlife trade.

-We’ve joined forces with Tadweer, Abu Dhabi’s waste management centre, to turn waste into fuel.
-It’s just one of the ways we’re supporting the UAE’s target of diverting 75% of waste from landfills by 2025.
+We’ve also joined forces with Tadweer, Abu Dhabi’s waste management centre, to turn waste into fuel.
+It’s just another way we’re supporting the UAE’s target of diverting 75% of waste from landfills by 2025.

 We're working hard to create a more sustainable future for generations and make sure we leave the world a little more like we found it.
 Click on one of our reports below for further detail.